ibm-cloud-docs/Cloudant/offerings/learning-center.md

    `alias acurl="curl -sgH 'Content-type: application/json'"`

-   This `alias` is a shortcut called `acurl` that saves us further typing.
+   This `alias` is a shortcut that is called `acurl` that saves us further typing.
 This `acurl` command is an alias for curl but with the JSON content-type header and a couple of useful command-line switches.
    {: note}

 4. Test the `alias` by fetching `acurl $URL/`.